ANSI colors aren't processed correctly

 I see that when the `rich text` and `Screen Reader support` checkboxes are enabled an disabled, respectively, the ANSI sequences aren't processed correctly, at least for the MUD I play.

 * Pies: Par de Botas de Guerra \x1b[31mSangrientas\x1b[0m.\x1b[0m

 If I open the client the word 'Sangrientas' is not red-coloured as in my original client.

 - Method `OnPostMessage` adapted for changes I did in `OnMessage`.

 I think that these changes fixes #144.

-#2 Updated by Francisco Del Roio 5 months ago
+#2 Updated by Francisco Del Roio about 2 years ago

 I was playing with this some time but I didn't figured out how to do this.